epics-containers/usb-remote/main/_sources/how-to/new_raspi.md.txt

 That's it.
 Your img file can now be used to create additional Raspberry Pi usb-remote servers as needed.

+To find out how to commission additional Raspberry Pi servers from this image see [Commissioning Additional Raspberry Pi Servers](../tutorials/commissioning_raspi.md).

 ## Conclusion

 You now have a backup image of your configured Raspberry Pi microSD card that you can use to create additional Raspberry Pi servers as needed.
-To restore the image to another microSD card, use the `dd` command as described in Step 1, replacing the input file with your backup image file.

-The Raspberry Pi you have just been working with is now ready to be used as a production server.
-Simply power it back on and it will boot into read-only mode with usb-remote installed and ready to use.

-You should configure your router or `infoblox` to assign it a DHCP reservation so it always gets the same IP address.
-To do this requires knowing the Raspberry Pi's MAC address.

 See [Commissioning Additional Raspberry Pi Servers](../tutorials/commissioning_raspi.md) for instructions on deploying the backup image to new Raspberry Pis.